 In addition, there will be further travel restrictions when travelling to Europe from Australia.
 This includes but is not limited to importing and exporting currency, perfume or alcohol, and the prohibition of firearms.

-Only Australian citizens over the age of 18 will be required to apply for an ETIAS visa in order to travel to the European Union.
+All Australian citizens will be required to apply for an ETIAS visa in order to travel to the European Union.
 Minors will be allowed to travel with their normal passports and will not be required to pay the visa fee.

 All other Australian citizens, however, must have a valid visa to travel to Europe for short-term stays.